 Absolutely!
 Court marriage is completely legal in Pakistan and provides a reliable and recognized avenue for couples to formalize their union.
 The Pakistani legal system upholds the rights of individuals to choose their life partners freely, without any interference from external sources.
 The court marriage process ensures that your marriage is legally recognized, granting you access to all the rights and benefits.
 With the guidance of our experienced professionals and adherence to legal requirements, court marriage in Pakistan offers a secure and empowering pathway to celebrate your love.

 Please contact us for Court Marriage/Civil Marriage in Karachi, Islamabad, Rawalpindi, Lahore, Faisalabad, Multan, Attock, Azad Kashmir, Peshawar, Mardan & Abbottabad.

-Court marriages in Pakistan are solemnized under the Muslim Family Laws Ordinance 1961.
-The minimum age for a boy is 18 years and for a girl, 16 years.
+Court marriages in Pakistan are solemnized under the Muslim Family Laws Ordinance 1961 and there is no special law exists for court marriages/civil marriages.
 If you are considering a court marriage in Pakistan, it is important to understand the legal requirements and procedures involved.

 The following is the procedure of Court marriage in Pakistan:

 Are you looking for a court marriage lawyer in Pakistan?
 Do you want to know what the requirements are for a court marriage in Pakistan?

 A court marriage is a legal union between a man and woman who solemnize their marriage.
 The requirements for a court marriage in Pakistan are as follows: